-Basic loss per share is computed by dividing net loss available to common shareholders by the weighted average number of shares of common stock issued and outstanding.
+Basic loss per share is computed by dividing net loss available to common shareholders by the weighted average number of shares of common stock outstanding.
 Diluted earnings per share is computed in a manner consistent with that of basic earnings per share while giving effect to all potentially dilutive shares of common stock that were outstanding during the period, including stock options.

-The diluted net loss per share is the same as the basic net loss per share for the year ended March 31,2008 and 2009 as all potential ordinary shares from the exercise of stock options are anti-dilutive and are therefore excluded from the computation of diluted net loss per share.
+The diluted net loss per share is the same as the basic net loss per share for the years ended March 31, 2009 and 2010, as all potential ordinary shares (856,500 shares) from the exercise of stock options are anti-dilutive and are therefore excluded from the computation of diluted net loss per share.

-19. Business segment information
+19 Business segment information

 (a) The Group is organized based on the products it offers.
-Under this organizational structure, the Group's operations can be classified into three business segments, scales, telecommunication products and other.
+Under this organizational structure, the Group's operations can be classified into three business segments, Scales, Telecommunication Products and Others.